jeanbaptisteb/ACT/README.md

                   [ 7, 14, 25, 28, 46, 44],
                   [13, 19, 34, 45, 63, 72]]
                )
-alpha_level = 0.05 #should always be > 0 and <0.5
+alpha_level = 0.05 #should always be > 0 and <0.5. default 0.05
-residual_type = "ADJ" #‘ADJ’ for adjusted residuals, otherwise will use moment-corrected residuals n_bootstrap = 50000 #number of replicates to generate during bootstrapping, García-Pérez et al. recommend a number of 30,000 at least result = ACT_I(observed, alpha_level, residual_type, n_bootstrap) print(result)
+residual_type = "ADJ" #‘ADJ’ for adjusted residuals, "MC" for moment-corrected residuals.
+Default "ADJ". n_bootstrap = 50000 #number of replicates to generate during bootstrapping, García-Pérez et al. recommend a number of 30,000 at least, which is the default value is not specified when calling the function. result = ACT_I(observed, alpha_level, residual_type, n_bootstrap) print(result)
 ```